albertqi/strassen/README.md

 ## 5. Discussion of Experiments

-We implemented many optimizations that help reduce the runtimes of both conventional and Strassen multiplication.
+In order to reduce the runtimes of both the conventional matrix multiplication algorithm and Strassen's multiplication algorithm, we make several design choices that each optimize the algorithms in different ways.

+Let us first discuss the `Matrix` object.
+We decide to represent the elements of each matrix fundamentally as a single array (hereinafter referred to as "matrix array") as opposed to an array of arrays since keeping track of one pointer is much simpler.
+This means that we can access the element at row `i` and column `j` via `arr[i * dim + j]` instead of `arr[i][j]`.
+Note that we use arrays instead of vectors since they use less memory and we never need to change the size of the arrays that we create.

+Now, to improve the conventional algorithm, we traverse the matrix arrays in sequential order whenever possible by utilizing a loop order of `ikj` instead of `ijk`.
+We know that sequential access is faster than random access, so traversing matrix arrays in sequential order ultimately helps improve the runtime of the conventional algorithm.

-First, we choose to have every `Matrix` object maintain a pointer to an array.
-Because the pointer itself does not take up much space, we can have many `Matrix` objects access the same array.
-During Strassen multiplication, this allows us to split a matrix into quarters without requiring us to duplicate the entire matrix array.
-Ultimately, this implementation results in a much smaller time and space complexity.
+For Strassen's algorithm, we are able to improve the runtime through a few optimizations.
+First, the design of the `Matrix` object allows us to have every `Matrix` object maintain a pointer to its matrix array.
+Because the pointer itself does not take up much space, we can easily have many `Matrix` objects access the same array in memory.
+This allows us to partition a matrix into quarters without requiring us to duplicate the entire matrix array, which would drastically worsen both the time and space complexity.
+Instead, we can just create four `Matrix` objects that share the same pointer but have different row and column starting positions.

+Now, how do we handle Strassen multiplication on matices with odd dimensions?
+Instead of padding the multiplicands to be of size $2^k\times 2^k$, we choose to just pad one extra row and column of zeros.
+We utilize this padding method since padding the multiplicands to be the next greater power of $2$ in size requires a lot of time and memory.

-When we perform Strassen multiplication on matrices with odd dimensions, we need to pad an extra row and column of zeros.
-To reduce the runtime, however, we do not literally update the array in memory to include a bunch of zeros.
-Instead, this is all handled by the function call operator `()`.
-We override this operator to normally return a reference to an element at a certain row and column in a matrix, but if the row or column is invalid, then the function call operator will return a reference to `zero` instead.
+To further reduce the runtime as well, we do not literally update the matrix array in memory to include an extra row and column of zeros.
+Instead, this is handled by the function call operator `()`.
+We set this operator to normally return a reference to an element at a certain row and column in a matrix, but if the row or column is invalid, then the function call operator will return a reference to `zero` instead.
 This allows us to simulate a padded matrix without having to literally add a row and column of zeros.

-For conventional multiplication, we traverse the array in a manner that updates the matrix array in sequential order.
-We know that sequential access is faster than random access, so traversing the array in sequential order does help improve the runtime of the conventional algorithm.

-Note that we also pass objects by reference whenever possible in order to minimize the amount of unnecessary copies.
+As a final minor optimization, we also pass objects by reference whenever possible.
+This reduces the amount of unnecessary copies and improves the runtimes for both the conventional and Strassen multiplication algorithms.

 Lastly, note that we generate random values through the `<random>` header because we trust this more than the C standard library function `rand`.
-Additionally, our generator is `thread_local` and seeded via `random_device`, ensuring that each trial has independent randomness.
+Our generator is also `thread_local` and seeded via `random_device`, ensuring that each trial has independent randomness.